facebook/react-native-website/docs/integration-with-existing-apps.md

 > A `ReactInstanceManager` can be shared by multiple activities and/or fragments.
 You will want to make your own `ReactFragment` or `ReactActivity` and have a singleton _holder_ that holds a `ReactInstanceManager`.
 When you need the `ReactInstanceManager` (e.g., to hook up the `ReactInstanceManager` to the lifecycle of those Activities or Fragments) use the one provided by the singleton.

-Next, we need to pass some activity lifecycle callbacks to the `ReactInstanceManager`:
+Next, we need to pass some activity lifecycle callbacks to the `ReactInstanceManager` and `ReactRootView`:

 ```java
 @Override